 Born: Nov.
 7, 1944 in Orange, Texas

-As Texas A&M closed out the Southwest Conference era, Slocum's winning percentage of .865 (44-6-2) was the best in league history.
+At the close of the Southwest Conference era, Slocum's winning percentage of .865 (44-6-2) was the best in league history.

-His oldest son, Shawn, was an Assistant Coach under him at Texas A&M and has been the special teams coach for the Arizona State Sun Devils since 2015.
+His oldest son, Shawn, was an Assistant Coach under him at Texas A&M and has been the special team's coach for the Arizona State Sun Devils since 2015.